PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 scan is removed.

 The fallback Conv-input runner has two rewrite counters, but both indexed child owners prune unused tensors even on zero.
-Characterization therefore requires a clamped tensor-count delta plus a stable complete reconciliation result.
+A clamped tensor-count delta plus a stable complete reconciliation result now preserve that cleanup evidence.
 The existing stale-Transpose-only reconciliation predicate remains unchanged;
 singleton repair updates its output metadata directly, and pruning alone does not require shape propagation.